-The circumstances surrounding most executive director terminations are often more complicated than they appear.
-I’ll leave the termination process to the legal experts.
-Instead, this article covers how to put the organization back on track after the inevitable trauma of a termination.
+The circumstances surrounding executive director terminations are usually more complicated than they appear.
+There’s a lot to sort out ahead of a termination.
+For more on that, see the companion article, What to Do Before Your Fire Your Executive Director.
+Instead, in this article, we’ll focus on how to put the organization back on track after the inevitable trauma of a termination.

-When a board fires or forces out their executive director, two human tendencies come into play.
+When a board fires or forces out its executive director, human tendencies kick in, resulting in two common mistakes.

-The first is to heap all the blame on the departed executive — to link the organization’s problems to the perceived deficiencies of the former executive.
+First, they heap all the blame on the departed executive.
+There almost a knee-jerk reaction to link all of the problems and issues to the board’s perceived deficiencies of the former executive.

 This attitude can blind the board to other, very real underlying problems that helped to precipitate the termination.
 Such as failing to recognize the board’s role in creating some of the circumstances that led to the departure.